Complaints Against a Certificant, Applicant or Non-Certificant Policy & Procedure

 B. Intake and Preliminary Review

-1. Within 10 ANCC business days of receipt, the Assistant Director, Certification Services shall forward the Complaint to the Chair of the Commission on Board Certification (COC Chair) for preliminary review within ten (10) ANCC business days of receipt.
+1. Within 10 business days of receipt of a complaint, the Assistant Director, Certification Services shall forward the Complaint to the Chair of the Commission on Board Certification (COC Chair) for preliminary review.

 2. Upon receipt and preliminary review of a Complaint, the COC Chair may conclude, in the COC Chair’s sole discretion, that the submission: (1) contains unreliable or insufficient information; or (2) is patently frivolous or inconsequential.
 In such cases, the Chair may determine that the submission does not constitute a valid and actionable Complaint that would justify full investigation and a determination of appropriate action, and may dismiss the Complaint without investigation.
 If a Complaint is dismissed without investigation, the Complainant shall be notified.